What Others Say

 Both Pathways applications have room to list up to three program options.
 Please prioritize your proposed programs.
 You must address the reasoning behind each separate program in your application essay.

 Yes, it is strongly recommended that you seek advice about courses and programs you are interested in.
-Committee members are available and the Career Services office has additional resources for your use in determining which direction best meets your needs.
+Committee members are available and the Office of Personal and Professional Development has additional resources for your use in determining which direction best meets your needs.

 Please contact one of the following members of the Pathways Fellowships Committee: